fortran-lang/talks/FortranCon2021-vegetables/README.md

 The primary lesson is that a test suite organized as an executable verification of the requirements of the project provides long term value in the form of easier on-boarding for new team members and increased developer productivity during maintenance activities.
-Examples and demonstrations are provided using the Vegetables Unit Testing Framework, which has been designed to encourage and aid in writing test suites of the form described above.
+Examples and demonstrations are provided using the Vegetables Unit Testing Framework, which has been designed to aid in writing test suites of the form described above.